 Methodological quality of randomized controlled trials of spinal manipulation and mobilization in tension-type headache, migraine, and cervicogenic headache

-Three articles on PainSci cite Fernández-de-Las-Peñas 2006: 1.
+Three pages on PainSci cite Fernández-de-Las-Peñas 2006: 1.
 The Complete Guide to Chronic Tension Headaches 2.
 The Chiropractic Controversies 3.
 Does Spinal Manipulation Work?

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.